Igigog/anomaly-modding-book/src/modding-tools/sdk/particle-editor/windows/actions/gravitate.md

 ## About

-Accelerate each particle toward each other particle
+Accelerate each particle toward each other particle.

 <table><thead>
   <tr>